peter-murray/node-hue-api/README.md

 When using Q ``promises``, it is necessary to call ``done()`` on any promises that are returned, otherwise errors can be swallowed silently.

 ## Change Log
 For a list of changes, please refer to the change log;
 [Changes](Changelog.md)

 ## Work In Progress
-There is still some work to be done around completing the ability to define schedules in a better way that properly validates the command that is to be run as part of the schedule.
-With the changes introduced in version ``0.2.0`` of this library it should be easier to accomplish in an upcoming release.
+There are still some missing pieces to the library which includes;
+* Rules Api
+* Latest updates to the Schedules API
+* Improved handling of settings/commands for Schedules
+* Setting an RGB value to a groups of lights

 ## Breaking Changes in moving from 0.2.x to 1.0.x
-There are breaking changes in the transition earlier versions (`0.2.x`) to `1.0.x` to do with the LightState object.
+There are breaking changes in the transition from eariler `0.2.x` versions to `1.0.x` to do with the LightState object.
 The changes were required to properly fix the nature of how the `LightState` worked and to make it compatible with the underlying API state object that it represents.

 The major change in the LightState is that it can now properly support validation of values as stated in the API and can